Walnut: Folk medicine

 Walnuts have been listed as one of the 38 substances used to prepare Bach flower remedies, a herbal remedy promoted in folk medicine practices for its supposed effect on health.
 According to Cancer Research UK, "there is no scientific evidence to prove that flower remedies can control, cure or prevent any type of disease, including cancer".

-In culture
+Collecting

-Large, symmetrically shaped, and sometimes intricately carved walnut shells (mainly from J. hopeiensis) are valued collectibles in China where they are rotated in hand as a plaything or as decoration.
+Wenwan walnuts are large, symmetrically shaped, and sometimes intricately carved walnut shells (mainly from J. hopeiensis) which are valued collectibles in China where they are rotated in hand as a plaything or as decoration.
 They are also an investment and status symbol, with some carvings having high monetary value if unique.
 Pairs of walnuts are sometimes sold in their green husks for a form of gambling known as du qing pi.